computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/index.md

-# Innovations and Opportunities in <br> Liberal Arts Computing Education
+# Innovations and Opportunities
+#in Liberal Arts Computing Education

 A [SIGCSE 2021](https://sigcse2021.sigcse.org) affiliated event organized by members of the SIGCSE Committee on Computing Education in Liberal Arts Colleges.